ThinkLoveShare/sources/content/writeups/security_fest/excess_ess_1.en.md

 <img class="img_full" src="/writeups/security_fest/alert.png" alt="alert" >

 ## Conclusion
-Using a blacklist system is never a good solution, mainly with javascipt / python / SQL / ... because there are so many ways to bypass blocked keywords, edit or recreate objects and functions easily, that this kind of sandboxing / protection is definitely not effective enough.
+Using a blacklist system is (most of the time) a bad idea, especially with javascipt / python / SQL / ... because there are so many ways to bypass blocked keywords, edit or recreate objects and functions easily, that this kind of sandboxing / protection is definitely not effective enough.

 Even if this trick isn't new to me, I never had to use it before, so it was quite cool to try it by my own and realize that it's a really easy and fun trick to use !

 Later during this CTF, a second version of this challenge has been released, "Excess Ess 2".
 I've spent few hours on it.
 We were controlling fields in a meta tag, but not the content part.
 If you're aware of a way to exploit an XSS in a meta tag, without the content field, without <> to create a new entity, or a way to overwrite the content attribute, please tell me, I'll be glad to know !

-I hope you liked this write-up,
+I hope you liked this write-up,\
 Have a great day ! ^.^